andrewpillar/req/docs/commands.md

     Enc = encode base64 "Hello world";

-commands can be chained together with `->`, this will take the result of one command and pass it as the first argument to the subsequent command,
+commands can be chained together with arrow (`->`), this will take the result of one command and pass it as the first argument to the subsequent command,

     encode base64 "Hello world" -> decode base64;

-this cann make writing commands that require taking the results of previous commands much easier,
+this can make writing commands that require taking the results of previous commands much easier,

     GET "https://example.com" -> send;